Technical Fellow & Chief Technology Officer, Azure for Operators

 Title: “AI For Good” Isn’t Good Enough: A Call for Human-Centered

-Abstract: The growing awareness of the pervasiveness of AI’s impact on humans and societies has led to a proliferation of “AI for Good” initiatives.
+Abstract: The growing awareness of AI’s impact on humans and societies has led to a proliferation of “AI for Good” initiatives.
 I argue that simply recognizing the potential impacts of AI systems is only table stakes for developing and guiding societally positive AI.
 Blindly applying AI techniques to a problem in an important societal area, such as healthcare, often leads to solving the wrong problem.
-In this talk, I will advance the idea that to be truly Human-Centered, the development of AI must change in three ways: it must be user-centered, community-centered, and societally-centered.
+In this talk, I will advance the idea that to be truly Human-Centered, the development of AI must change in three ways: it must be user-centered, community-centered, and societally- centered.
 First, user-centered design integrates well-known techniques to account for the needs and abilities of a system’s end users while rapidly improving a design through rigorous iterative user testing.
 Combined with creative new ideas and technologies, user-centered design helps move from designing systems that try to replicate humans to AI systems that work for humans.
-Second, AI systems also have impacts on communities beyond the direct users—Human-Centered AI must be community-centered and engage communities, e.g., with participatory techniques, at the earliest stages of design.
+Second, AI systems also have impacts on communities beyond the direct users—Human- Centered AI must be community-centered and engage communities, e.g., with participatory techniques, at the earliest stages of design.
 Third, these impacts can reverberate at a societal level, requiring forecasting and mediating potential impacts throughout a project as well.
-To accomplish these three changes, successful Human-Centered AI requires the early engagement of multidisciplinary teams beyond technologists, including experts in design, the social sciences and humanities, and domains of interest such as medicine or law.
-In this talk I will elaborate on my argument for an authentic Human-Centered AI by showing both negative and positive examples.
+To accomplish these three changes, successful Human-Centered AI requires the early engagement of multidisciplinary teams beyond technologists, including experts in design, the social sciences and humanities, and domains of interest such as medicine or law, as well as community members.
+In this talk I will elaborate on my argument for an authentic Human- Centered AI by showing both negative and positive examples.
 I will also illustrate how my own group’s research in health, wellness, and behavior change is both living up to and failing in meeting the needs of a Human-Centered AI design process.

 Paul G. Allen